Silverlake, Texas: History

-Economy

-As of 2019 the 230 Acres of commercial development included major retail tenants such as Target, JCPenney, Best Buy, Bed Bath & Beyond, Old Navy, Office Depot, Marshall's, Kohl's, PetSmart, Half Price Books, Total Wine, Massage Envy, Leslie Pool Supplies, Randall's, and Wild Pear Running.

-As of 2019 the 230 Acres of commercial development also included major restaurants such as Saltgrass Steak House, IHOP, Whataburger, Chili's, Smashburger, Olive Garden, Lupe Tortilla, TGI Friday's, Texas Roadhouse, Panera Bread, The Simple Greek, Five Guys, Chipotle Mexican Grill, Nam Noodles, Another Broken Egg Cafe, Killen's TMX Tex Mex, Starbucks, Pizza Hut, Baskin Robins, KFC/Taco Bell, and Pho 518.

 Government and infrastructure

 The Brazoria County Sheriff's Office serves Silverlake.
 The county substation in Manvel, which serves the Silverlake area, opened on June 27, 2009.
 Residents in the area pressed the county to protect their neighborhoods after a series of home invasions took place in the beginning of 2009.
 In addition the death of Susana DeJesus, an assistant manager of a women's clothing store, prompted residents to demand for increased security.
 As a result, the substation opened.

 The United States Postal Service operates the Silver Lake Post Office in Pearland, near Silverlake.